-With degrees from the universities of Münster and Mannheim, Sinn is Professor of Economics and Public Finance at the University of Munich and President of the Ifo Institute for Economic Research.
-He is also

-Director of CES - Center for Economic Studies and CEO of CESifo.
+is Professor of Economics and Public Finance at the University of Munich and President of the Ifo Institute for Economic Research.
+He also runs the University's Center for Economic Studies (CES) and the CESifo research network.
 Sinn has been a member of the Council of Economic Advisors to the German Ministry of Economics since 1989 and a member of the Bavarian Academy of Science since 1996.
 He holds an honorary doctorate from the University of Magdeburg (1999) and an honorary professorship at the University of Vienna.
 He taught at the University of Western Ontario and held visiting fellowships at the University of Bergen, the London School of Economics, Stanford University, Princeton University, Hebrew University and Oslo University, and he has been fellow of the NBER since 1989.
-He received the first university prizes for his dissertation and habilitation theses as well a number of other prices and awards from various institutions.
-In 1999 he gave the Yrjö-Jahnsson Lectures in Economics and in 2000 the Stevenson Lectures on citizenship.
+He received the first university prizes for his dissertation and habilitation theses as well as a number of other prizes and awards from various institutions including the international Corine Award for his recent best seller on Germany's economic problems.
+In 1999 he gave the Yrjö-Jahnsson Lectures, in 2000 the Stevenson Lectures and in 2004 the Tinbergen Lectures.
 From 1997 to 2000 he was president of the German Economic Association.
-His fields of interest include the economics of transition, risk & insurance, natural resources, monetary trade theory and public finance.
-In these areas he has published more than 100 scholarly articles, a number of scientific comments, more than 100 policy articles, and numerous interviews and policy statements.
-He has written or co-authored 15 monographs and research reports that have appeared in six languages.
-Among them there are six scholarly books such as Economic Decisions under Uncertainty, Capital Income Taxation and Resource Allocation, Jumpstart.
-The Economic Unification of Germany, or, most recently The New Systems Competition (2003).
+His fields of interest include the economics of transition, risk and insurance, natural resources, monetary trade theory and public finance.
+In these areas he has published more than 100 scholarly articles, a number of scientific comments, more than 100 policy articles, and numerous interviews and newspaper articles.
+He has published 10 monographs with 25 editions in six languages.
+They include titles such as Economic Decisions under Uncertainty, Capital Income Taxation and Resource Allocation, Jumpstart - The Economic Unification of Germany, or, most recently, The New Systems Competition.